0xs4h4/0xs4h4.github.io/_tabs/writeup.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-book
+icon: fas fa-book
-order: 4
+order: 3
 ---

 Recently, I have joined a training for Certified WebAppSec Expert that was organized by Enciphers.
 During the training, participants have to submit 15 challenges and score more than 80% to get the certificate.
 So here is my compilation of my writeup.